2019–20 RFU Championship: Structure

 The team that finished first was promoted to Premiership Rugby as their ground met the RFU Minimum Standards Criteria.
 The team that finished last was relegated to National League 1.
-Each club will received £530,000 in funding from the RFU in the last year of a deal with the RFU.
+Each club received £530,000 in funding from the RFU in the last year of a deal with the RFU.

-Plans to expand Premiership Rugby from 12 to 13 teams for the 2019-20 season, which would have reprieved Newcastle Falcons from being relegated to the Championship, were blocked by the RFU.
+Plans to expand Premiership Rugby from 12 to 13 teams for the 2019–20 season, which would have reprieved Newcastle Falcons from being relegated to the Championship, were blocked by the RFU.
 Plans to abolish promotion and relegation were under discussion prior to the season, and drew complaints and threats of legal action from the Cornish Pirates.
 There were also plans for the RFU Championship to have a delayed start until October due to the 2019 Rugby World Cup.

 The season began on 20 September 2019 with the Championship Rugby Cup after which the first round of matches started on 11 October 2019 and the final round of matches were scheduled to be played on 9 May 2020.